 "Create a golf course that will be as challenging as Pine Valley."

 Those were the words of James "Dutch" Himmelein as he gave instructions to the William F. Gordon Company back in 1963.
-The William F. Gordon Company had designed other courses in the Philadelphia area, including Saucon Valley Country Club, Indian Creek, Philadelphia Country Club and the Pine Course at the Seaview Resort.
+The William F. Gordon Company had previously designed other courses in the Philadelphia area, including Saucon Valley Country Club, Indian Creek, Philadelphia Country Club and the Pine Course at the Seaview Resort.

-Bert Yancey, a Tour regular at the time gave it his best effort for the prize, but a 79 was his end result.
-He said, "there isn’t an unfair shot on the whole layout, and I don’t recall anywhere that you can miss a shot and not be penalized.”
-When asked what score would win a tournament here, Yancey mulled the question for a moment and then said that he would be glad to take a 300 and let the rest of the field shoot at it.
+Bert Yancey, a Tour regular at the time, gave his best effort for the prize, but he finished with a 79 concluding he did not break par.
+Yancey said “there isn’t an unfair shot on the whole layout, and I don’t recall anywhere that you can miss a shot and not be penalized.”
+When asked what score would win a tournament here, Yancey pondered the question for a moment and then said that he would be glad to take a 300 and let the rest of the field shoot at it.